 But living in Miami means you’ll also want to understand your hurricane coverage (typically included in your standard home insurance policy) and consider flood and sinkhole insurance (which isn’t in a standard homeowners policy).

-Hurricane Deductibles for Miami, Florida
+Hurricane Coverage for Miami, Florida

 Remember: just because your homeowners policy has a hurricane deductible doesn’t mean it covers all damage associated with hurricanes.
 Notably, it won’t cover flood damage.
 Only flood insurance can help pay for property damage caused by storm surges.